 Blood Advances is a semimonthly medical journal published by the American Society of Hematology.
-It is the first journal to join the Blood family in 70 years and is a peer-reviewed, online only, open access journal with an impact factor of 6.799 (2020).
+The first journal to join the Blood family in 70 years, Blood Advances is an open-access, online journal that publishes more peer-reviewed hematology research than any other academic journal worldwide.
 Under the direction of founding editor-in-chief Robert Negrin, MD, Stanford University Medical Center, Stanford, CA, the inaugural issue debuted on November 29, 2016.

 ASH’s bimonthly member newsletter, The Hematologist: ASH News and Reports, is designed for the broad constituency of ASH, ranging from basic scientists to practicing clinicians.
 The Hematologist updates readers about important breakthroughs, trials, and literature; publishes expert advice for clinicians; and spotlights the latest ASH programs and initiatives.